rosacry/Mapperatorinator/README.md

 ### Tokenization

 Mapperatorinator converts osu! beatmaps into an intermediate event representation that can be directly converted to and from tokens.
-It includes hit objects, hitsounds, new combos, timing points, kiai times, and mania SVs.
+It includes hit objects, hitsounds, slider velocities, new combos, timing points, kiai times, and taiko/mania scroll speeds.

 Here is a small examle of the tokenization process: